pseminega/BI/CPI Card Datawarehouse/CPICardDataWarehouse.md

 **Tools used in this project:**

 *  SQL Developer
-*  ER Assistant 2.1 (For entity relationship diagrams)
+*  DBDesigner.net (For entity relationship diagrams)
 *  Microstrategy 10
 *  Oracle Database 12.2
 *  Pentaho Data Integrator 8.1